 - User properties and analysis information are stored transactionally as Hyperfish does not require attribute details in order to calculate the overall completion statistics of a given directory.

-- When a user submits profile information to be updated, the previous and new value are stored 30 days for administrator approval.
+- When a user submits profile information to be updated, the previous and new value are stored until the change is approved or rejected.

 Where is Hyperfish data stored?